Enfield Borough F.C.: History

 The club was established by former Brimsdown management team Marvin Walker and Aaron Archer in 2016 and joined Division Two of the Spartan South Midlands League.
 After finishing third in the division in their first season, they were promoted to Division One.
 At the end of the 2020–21 season the club were transferred to Division One of the Combined Counties League.
+After one season in the Combined Counties League, they were transferred to Division One South of the Eastern Counties League.

 Ground

 The club played at Enfield Town's Queen Elizabeth II Stadium, before moving to the Maurice Rebak Stadium to groundshare with Wingate & Finchley prior to the 2018–19 season.